eth-brownie/brownie/docs/tests.rst

 Each revert string adds a minimum 20000 gas to your contract deployment cost, and increases the cost for a function to execute.
 Including a revert string for every ``require`` and ``revert`` statement is often impractical and sometimes simply not possible due to the block gas limit.

 For this reason, Brownie allows you to include revert strings as source code comments that are not included in the bytecode but still accessible via ``TransactionReceipt.revert_msg``.
-This aids in development and testing of your contract, letting you write tests that target a specific ``require`` or ``revert`` statement without increasing gas costs.
+You write tests that target a specific ``require`` or ``revert`` statement without increasing gas costs.

 Revert string comments must begin with ``// dev:`` in order for Brownie to recognize them.
 Priority is always given to compiled revert strings.
 Some examples: